 Therapy in its various forms – behavioral, speech, occupational and sensory integration has been shown to be helpful when started early for autistic children.

-EzCare Clinic is committed to providing support to adults with autism/ADHD and parents with autistic/ADHD children.
+EzCare Clinic is committed to providing support to adults with ADHD.
 We provide clinical testing to help diagnose these conditions and offer personalized treatment plans.
 Schedule an appointment with our medical team today.